| The boxes on the VAT Return are

 Notice 741A section 5 for further details on

 reverse charge.
+The

 net value of the supply is returned in box 6